 Learning Spanish was not an option at the elementary school or high school I attended in Canada.
-I had always been interested in the language from family trips to Central America during my childhood, so working with Meddeas seemed like the perfect opportunity to immerse myself in the Spanish culture and hopefully learn the language along the way.
+I had always been interested in the language from family trips to Central America during my childhood, so being a Language Assistant with Meddeas seemed like the perfect opportunity to immerse myself in the Spanish culture and hopefully learn the language along the way.

 After receiving my acceptance from Meddeas, I immediately started using the app Duolingo and watching language-learning videos on YouTube.
 Prior to this, my level of Spanish was very basic, extending not far beyond greetings.

 When I arrived at the Meddeas Induction Meeting, I was interested to find that many of the other Language Assistants already had a background in Spanish, either because they had studied it in high school, majored in Spanish at university, or they had completed an exchange in Spain.
 I already felt behind in my language abilities, and although speaking Spanish is by no means necessary to succeed in the role as a Language Assistant, I was eager to start learning as soon as I arrived in my city, Las Palmas de Gran Canaria.

 While I was able to complete all the necessary administrative tasks in the first few months with my very low level of Spanish and settle into my role as a Language Assistant, I frequently felt the need to improve my language skills.

 Day-to-day interactions that you take for granted in your native language, such as signing up for a gym membership or asking store clerks where to find specific items, are much more difficult in a foreign language.